 Member fuel savings

-As an NRMA Member, you can save on both Premium and regular fuels at participating Ampol and Caltex fuel stations within New South Wales.
+As an NRMA Member, you can save on both Premium and regular fuels at participating Ampol service stations within New South Wales.
 Simply download the my nrma app to locate your nearest fuel station or search by cheapest petrol prices near you when you next need to fill up.